 Rootstock’s Manufacturing Accounts

 Rootstock Manufacturing Cost Control maintains its own chart of manufacturing accounts which are then individually mapped to the General Ledger account.
 This permits the user to capture costs at one level of detail in manufacturing (e.g. multiple variance accounts), and then post these accounts to the same General Ledger account.
-The format of the costs to be posted to General Ledger is in the cumulative cost format and the eight cost components (whether in a standard or actual cost environment) are ‘unitized’ as one cost for General Ledger purposes.
+The format of the costs to be posted to General Ledger is in the cumulative cost format and the eight cost components (whether in a standard or moving average cost environment) are ‘unitized’ as one cost for General Ledger purposes.